 Creative Engagement internship: 826CHI is looking for a semester-long intern to support the development of 826CHI’s secret agent supply store as a tool for

 community engagement for a variety of audiences.
 The ideal Creative Engagement intern has a vested interest in applyinghis/her skills, creativity, and experience towards helping to develop the storefront as a mouthpiece for the mission of the organization through product creation, ambassadorship and advocacy, and imagineering.
 Click here for full description.

 Before applying for an internship at 826CHI, please read full position descriptions and apply to the internship that fits your interests.
-The application for Summer 2014 internships has closed.
-Our application deadline for WINTER/SPRING applications is Wednesday, November 26th, 2014, at 5pm.
+The application for winter/spring 2015 internships has closed.
+Our application deadline for SUMMER 2015 applications is Tuesday, April 28th, 2014, at 5pm.
 For questions about these positions, please email Elif Karatas, Volunteer Coordinator at Elif@826chi.org.